SlinkoIgor/glasses_detector/README.md

 indicates whether the person is wearing glasses.
 Glasses that are not worn on the bridge of the nose are not classified as worn.

 # Operating principle:
 With the help of facial landmark detection, a rectangle with the eyes of a person is determined.
-Next, CNN is used to classify whether there are points in this rectangle.
+Next, CNN is used to classify whether there are glasses in this rectangle.

 Model for facial landmark detection: https://github.com/ageitgey/face_recognition